 Opened by two Australian locals, Federal Café has a relaxed and friendly ambience and understated decor.
 On a hot day in Barcelona, the café opens its many windows, enhancing the already generous internal space and offering the perfect perch in which to observe passers by.
 Owners of the café encourage patrons to relax for hours, to either hide away from the busy city with a book, or enjoy the sun on the large roof terrace.
 The menu offers up a range of delights from coconut pancakes to perfectly cooked eggs served with halloumi cheese and mushrooms.

+Picnic’s bright interior, high chairs and dainty features such as individual decorative seat cushions are guaranteed to refresh you after a slow morning.
+The restaurant’s menu promotes organic produce and boasts all the brunch necessities including strawberry pancakes, salmon gravalax and even mouth-watering pulled pork.
+Personal touches such as fresh flowers are presented on every table, and the cocktails are changed to accompany the seasonally updated menu.
+The hotter months are made more bearable with a sweet iced tea and pink lemonade with vodka.
 This charming café and restaurant is located on the edge of the Eixample and the Sagrada Familia neighborhood.
 A great destination any time of the day, Granja Petitbo serves a mouth-watering selection of sweet and savory dishes, perfect for a well-rounded brunch.
 The décor is warm and welcoming, think big leather armchairs, vintage coffee tables, reclaimed wood tables, inviting guests to feel right at home.
 From pancakes with red fruits, to eggs Royale and even a Full English, there are plenty of classics as well as in-house creations to choose from.